 Centro Anidra is an Erasmus+ organisation (until end 2021 only) Please request an interview via the SKYPE id:giulia.siffu We are happy to support visa and funding applications.
 If you are a parent looking to bring a partner or your child/ren alone then please email for more options and special rates sharing childcare/home-schooling in situ

 POST COVID-19 OFFER until 30th Nov **NOW CLOSED**

-Concessions includes anyone securing funding or reductions for groups of 3 or more (all subject to strong applications and all finances cleared by 5th May)
+Concessions includes anyone securing funding or reductions for groups of 3 or more (all subject to strong applications and all finances cleared by 5th May when places are available)

 The generous sale rates are only made possible by upfront payments processed by the deadline stated and confirmed (or in process) travel and health insurance.